GE alleges Siemens Energy used stolen trade secrets to rig contract bids | Business

 GE alleges Siemens Energy used stolen trade secrets to rig contract bids

-A Siemens Energy spokesman had no immediate comment and Dominion representative did not immediately respond to requests for comment.
+A Dominion representative did not immediately respond to a request for comment.
 In the course of GE's bid for business with Dominion, the lawsuit alleges, a senior Dominion employee started sending to a Siemens account manager confidential business information GE had submitted.
 The information also included Dominion's analysis of all bids, giving Siemens a "blueprint" to win contracts worth up to $340 million with the utility for the business, known as the Peakers Project, GE alleged.

 The recipient of GE's trade secrets at Siemens passed the information to colleagues that included those preparing the Dominion bid, which they used to help win the business, the lawsuit said.
 The Dominion employee, no longer employed there, passed the information to the Siemens manager at least half a dozen times, in some instances forwarding it from his personal email address to that of the Siemens manager's wife, the lawsuit said.
 The employee on the receiving end remains at Siemens, the lawsuit said.